-World Resources Institute, one of the top environmental research nonprofits, suggests that companies must slow down, test, and invest in closed-loop business models that reuse textiles and maximise their useful lifecycle rather than emphasising speed and profit.
+One of the leading environmental research charities, World Resources Institute, advises businesses to invest in closed-loop business models that reuse textiles and extend their useful lives rather than prioritising speed and profit.

 Why Most Of Fashion Today Is Not Sustainable

-Therefore, the sustainable fashion industry must operate in ways that can continue working for years and decades to come.
+As a result, the sustainable fashion business needs to function in ways that will be effective for many years to come.

 1. The Rana Plaza tragedy sparking global awareness: